Review the following ITIN topics for more information.

 When to Renew

-- Expired ITINs included on federal tax returns filed after January 1, 2019, may cause delays in processing.
-In addition, exemptions and/or certain tax credits will be disallowed.
+- Federal tax returns that are submitted in 20YY with an expired ITIN will be processed.
+However, certain tax credits and any exemptions will be disallowed.
 Taxpayers will receive a notice in the mail advising them of the change to their tax return and their need to renew their ITIN.
-Once the ITIN is renewed, any applicable exemptions and credits will be restored and any refunds will be issued.
-See IRS Newswire IR-2017-109 for more information.
+Once the ITIN is renewed, applicable credits and exemptions will be restored, and any refunds will be issued.
+See IRS News Release IR-2020-181 for more information.

 How to Renew in Drake Tax